 Dizziness is such a common anxiety symptom.
 I get people contacting me all the time and letting me know that they are experiencing dizziness, and nausea and the confusion and helplessness that comes with it.

-It’s truly awful, horrible thing to go through.
+Whether it’s just moments of dizziness or it goes on for days, weeks and months, it’s a truly awful, horrible thing to go through.
 I’ve experienced it myself.
 But if you’re unsure what to do when you feel dizzy from anxiety, I’ve got the solution for you.

 Watch the video or continue reading below…

 I’ve had a few periods of a dizziness from anxiety through my life but I have got some great tips to help you out with your dizziness anxiety today.

 I remember one of the times I experienced dizziness from anxiety was when I actually went on a holiday to Bali with my husband.
 We got to Bali and it’s such a heated place.

 There were days we were going to the market and going out for dinner and going to the beach but we were also busy with lots of activities as well.

 We took a car to a mountain and went on an elephant ride and basically I needed a holiday to get over my holiday but the issue was, when I landed back in Australia!